 Freesound.org is also a little hard to navigate and you won’t always get the high quality WAV files for download.

-How to Download Free Sample Packs
+How Do I Download & Install Free Sample Packs?

 To download free sample packs that are part of an e-mail subscription, you’ll have to either sign up to a mailing list, or register an account.
 Either way, once you have your sounds, you’re free to remove yourself from said mailing lists if you so choose.

-How Do I Use Free Sample Packs?
+How Do I Use/Install Free Sample Packs?

 Sample packs are usually organized in folders, with many sub-folders, such as Drums > One-Shots > Kicks.
 You don’t need to install samples, you can just drag and drop them from your file browser on your computer.
 However it’s best to put them into the sample browser inside your DAW, so you don’t have to switch between your file explorer and DAW constantly.

-Most DAW's let you choose the default path for all your sounds and plugins.
+Most DAWs let you choose the default path for all your sounds and plugins.
 You should create a separate folder for plugins and samples in your fastest HDD or SSD, and then set these to your defaults.

-Once your defaults are set, whatever you'll load into this folder should appear within the file browser of your DAW.
-Some DAW's might require a restart, for any new files to appear, but either way, it's always good practice to restart after file changes.
+Once your defaults are set, whatever you’ll load into this folder should appear within the file browser of your DAW.
+Some DAWs might require a restart, for any new files to appear, but either way, it’s always good practice to restart after file changes.

 And voila, you have your new sample pack all set up and ready to be utilized in your next production.

-Are Free Sample Packs Any Good?
+Are Free Sample Packs Any Good Or Should I Invest?

-Yes, there are many free sample packs that are extremely professional and that sound fantastic.
+Yes, there are many free sample packs that are extremely professional and which sound fantastic.
 Some free sample packs are better than other paid ones you can find online.
-You will likely find more quality in paid packs, but that doesn't discredit the amazing free packs available.
+You will likely find more quality in paid packs, but that doesn’t discredit the amazing free packs available.

 While there might exist a stigma, against using free samples, something being free should in no way dissuade you from using it in your music.
 Free things in the music world get a bad rep for being low quality, noisy, and just not up to par with the “professional” sample packs and drum loops.

-On one hand, yes, some free sample packs are just not good, and aren't worth a download, but there's so much awesome stuff available for free, that you could have a career for 300 years and never run out of free samples to use.
+On one hand, yes, some free sample packs are just not good and aren’t worth a download, but there’s so much awesome stuff available for free, that you could have a career for 300 years and never run out of free samples to use.

-Free Drum Samples for example, are always a solid bet, with a little sound design, the grungiest of drum sounds can be made into grammy-winning instruments.
+Free Drum Samples, for example, are always a solid bet, with a little sound design, the grungiest of drum sounds can be made into grammy-winning instruments.